 A Quote Dramatically Lower Than Everyone Else

-If three carpenters quote R25 000 and one quotes R12 000, do not assume you found a bargain.
+If three carpenters quote R25,000 and one quotes R12,000, do not assume you found a bargain.
 Find out exactly why the price is so much lower.
 The answer is almost always one of three things: inferior materials, less skilled labour, or a plan to request more money once the job is underway.

-During the Job — What to Watch
+During the Job: What to Watch

 Check the materials when they arrive.
 Before any cutting starts, confirm that the boards delivered match what was quoted.
 Look at the grade, the brand if specified, and the quantity.
 This takes ten minutes and can save thousands.

 Check progress at key milestones.
-When the carcasses are assembled but before doors are fitted is an ideal time to check that dimensions are correct and joins are clean.
+When the carcasses are assembled but before doors are fitted is the ideal time to check that dimensions are correct and joins are clean.
 Problems are far easier to fix at this stage than after finishing.

 Do a proper snag check before final payment.
 Before you hand over the final payment, walk through the finished work slowly.
 Open every door.
 Test every drawer.
 Check every hinge.
 Look at every edge and every join.
 Write down anything that is not right and agree on how and when it will be fixed — before you pay.

-After the Job — What Good Workmanship Looks Like
+After the Job: What Good Workmanship Looks Like

-Drawers: They should open smoothly and close without slamming.
+Drawers should open smoothly and close without slamming.
 Drawer runners that stick, grind, or come off the track were either badly fitted or cheap.

-Joins and corners: Where two pieces of board meet, the join should be tight with no visible gap.
+Joins and corners — where two pieces of board meet, the join should be tight with no visible gap.
 Filled gaps suggest the carpenter has compensated for poor cutting.

-Overall square: Stand back and look at the full piece.
+Overall square — stand back and look at the full piece.
 Everything should be vertical, horizontal, and square.
 A wardrobe that leans, or shelves that are not level, is a fundamental craftsmanship problem.

 This is a lot to manage on your own — especially if you have not hired a carpenter before.
+CarpenterPro exists for exactly this reason.

+We connect Bloemfontein homeowners and businesses with verified local carpenters who we know personally — carpenters whose work we have seen and whose quality we can vouch for.
 Our matching service is completely free.
 You tell us what you need, and we put you in touch with the right person for the job.
 No random listings.
 No anonymous reviews.
-A personal introduction based on real knowledge.
+A personal introduction based on real industry knowledge.

 And if you have already received a quote and you are not sure whether it is fair — our Price Protection service is designed for you.
-For a once-off fee of R500, we review your carpenter’s full quote and material list, check the pricing against current Bloemfontein market rates, and give you an honest assessment.
-It is the closest thing to having an industry insider in your corner.
+For a once-off fee of R500, we review your carpenter's full quote and material list, check the pricing against current Bloemfontein market rates, and give you an honest assessment.
+It is the closest thing to having a material industry insider in your corner.

 The difference between a good carpenter and a bad one is not just the quality of the work they deliver.
 It is the peace of mind of knowing you were treated fairly, paid a fair price, and ended up with something built to last.